-Being empathetic her whole life, Kemila feels deep connection with children.
-She also specializes in using hypnotherapy to resolve children’s unexplainable fears and phobias, e.g., fear of water, fear of separation, fear of height, fear of darkness, fear of loud noises, etc.
+Being empathetic my whole life, I feel a deep connection with children.
+I also specialize in using hypnotherapy to resolve children’s unexplainable fears and phobias, e.g., fear of water, fear of separation, fear of height, fear of darkness, fear of loud noises, etc.

-There is convenience of flexible hours as appointments are available evenings and weekends, so you have more choices when scheduling your appointments.
+I have flexible hours.
+Appointments are available on weekdays, evenings, and weekends, so you have more convenient choices when scheduling your appointments.

-Kemila currently sees clients from all over lower mainland, and as far as Sunshine Coast and Vancouver Island.
-Skype sessions are available too so you have convenience to stay home for a session.
+Serving clients since 2010, I am currently seeing clients from all over the lower mainland, and as far as Sunshine Coast, Vancouver Island, Whistler and Bellingham, Washington State.
+Online sessions are available too, so you have convenience to stay home for a session.

-Warm, authentic, real, challenging, creative and committed to the people she works with, Kemila is a regular choice for many other hypnotherapists and counsellors when they need work done on themselves.
+Warm, authentic, real, challenging, creative, and committed to the people I work with, I am a regular choice for many other hypnotherapists, counsellors, life coaches, and psychologists when they need work done for themselves.

-As a director of Association of Registered Clinical Hypnotherapists (ARCH Canada), Kemila volunteers her time for the association, and she is the chief editor of its quarterly newsletter Subconscious Connection.
+As a former director of the Association of Registered Clinical Hypnotherapists (ARCH Canada), I volunteered many hours for the association, and I was also the chief editor of its quarterly newsletter Subconscious Connection, exclusively for its membership.

-Language was Kemila’s first passion and she’s had her share of joy (sometimes people spell it as “job”) of learning and teaching languages as her earlier career.
-She has also used languages in some other ways, such as travelling and selling her travel stories to magazines and winning national competitions and getting more chances to travel and write.
-She’s now using language in a different yet equally exciting way – helping people turning their dreams into reality by bridging conscious desires and unconscious motivations to gain access to the inner wisdom.
+Language was my first passion and I’ve had my share of joy (sometimes people spell it as “job”) of learning and teaching languages in my earlier career.
+I have also used languages in some other ways, such as travelling and selling my travel stories to magazines and winning national competitions and getting more chances to travel and write.
+I am now using language in a different yet equally exciting way – helping people turning their dreams into reality by bridging conscious desires and unconscious motivations to gain access to inner wisdom.

-To this day, Kemila continues to travel whenever she can.
-She is described as an “intrepid traveller”, out there, and in here.
+To this day, I continue to travel a few times a year.
+I’ve been described as an “intrepid traveller”, both out there in the world, and in here in minds.